EighteenZi/rocksdb_wiki/How-we-keep-track-of-live-SST-files.md

 Sometimes a reader holds reference of a `version` directly, like the source `version` for a compaction.
 More often, a reader holds it indirectly through a data structure called `super version`, which holds reference counts for list of mem tables and a `version` -- a whole view of the DB.
 A reader only needs to increase and decrease one reference count, while it is the super version that holds the reference count of `version`.
 It also enables further optimization to avoid locking for the reference counting in most of the time.

 RocksDB maintains all `version`s in the data structure called `VersionSet`, which also remembers who is the “current” `version`.
-Since each `column family` is a separate LSM, it also has its own `VersionSet` with one or more `version`s in it.
+Since each `column family` is a separate LSM, it also has its own list of `version` with one is "current".